 A Different Kind of USB Scope GUI We need a new way to interact with those inexpensive USB scopes and logic analyzers.

-A Sneak Preview A Sneak Preview
+A Sneak Preview A Sneak Preview of some power management articles.

 Advice to a Youngster Stability and security are the least important career drivers when young.
-Go for the wild and crazy
+Go for the wild and crazy.

 Analog Parts Kit Here's a cool kit of parts for folks who want to experiment with analog circuits.